-Although many who suffer with gymnophobia realize it is an irrational fear, they often cannot help their physical and/or emotional state in these situations.
+Although many who suffer from gymnophobia realize it is an irrational fear, they often cannot help their physical and/or emotional state in these situations.
 For example, group showers after gym class can be easy for most, but impossible for a person with a fear of nudity.

 Communal showers are one situation, but there are those who are afraid to be naked in front of a partner, even seeing themselves in the nude.
 Because of this, it can result in being unable to participate in sexual activities.
-Furthermore, other issues can develop, including a fear of sex, and the phobia of bathing and showering.
+Furthermore, other issues can develop, including a fear of sex, and a phobia of bathing and showering.